istana/sos-sso/README.md

 - use management group from config (username generation from fullname)
 - somehow test sosssoroot automatically
 - do something with currently unused tables from freeRADIUS
+- create separate user and rights for standard libnss (password to SQL is exposed to other shell users)